KngArthur/PluralSight/C#10Fundamentals/Module03/LearningSyntax.md

   - used to represent a period in time, expressed as length
   - eg. 3 hours
 - both are created using constructors

+## Converting Between Types

+- it is possible to convert from one type of variable to another
+- by using
+  - implicit convert
+  - explicit convert aka a cast
+  - helper

+### Implicit Convert

+- works as assigning a to a int number
+  - int a = 518855

+### Explicit Convert

+- can be used by putting the variable type in () in front of the type to be converted, aka right side of =

+### Implicit Typing

+- explicit is including the type in the variable naming
+- implicit uses the var keyword
+- the var keyword asks the compiler to figure out what type the variable is
+  - var a = 123 will be an int
+  - var b = false will be a bool
+- can be used interchangeably with explicit
+- can be less clean and readable
+- some applications of CSharp require implicit

+Console.WriteLine("Enter a first value");

+string stringValue1 = Console.ReadLine();

+Console.WriteLine("Enter a Second Value");

+string stringValue2 = Console.ReadLine();

+int intValue1 = int.Parse(stringValue1);
+int intValue2 = int.Parse(stringValue2);

+var sum = intValue1 + intValue2;